Rayan-arch/guessing_game/README.md

 Want to fix bugs wit wrong answers and table bugs.
 -----UPDATE-----
 Fixet only 2 bugs, with typing andswer number and letter.
-Still need to fix "quit option".
+Still need to fix "quit option".--EDIT-- Now works fine :)
 Added save save your score to new file.

 ### To Do.